cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

 - Most games installed on a hard drive, some on an NVMe.

 ### PC Software
-- Distro: Fedora 43 (upgraded from Fedora 41)
+- Distro: Fedora 43 (initially installed as Fedora 41)
 - Desktop: KDE Plasma, Wayland
 - Steam: `dnf` package (i.e. not the flatpak)
     - Flatpak Steam *can* work, though I've had trouble with it myself.
 See: [LVRA Wiki > WiVRn > Steam Flatpak](https://lvra.gitlab.io/docs/fossvr/wivrn/#steam-flatpak).